sameer18jere/Melanoma_NN_Assignment/README.md

 - Vascular lesion

 ## Conclusions
-The class rebalance helped in reducing overfititng of the data and thus the loss is beng reduced But it reduced the Acurracy very low
+1) The class rebalance helped in reducing overfititng of the data and thus the loss is beng reduced.
+But it reduced the Acurracy very low

-Initially we tried without the ImageDataGenerator which created data to over fit at high ratio
+2) Initially we tried without the ImageDataGenerator which created data to over fit at high ratio

-Then we introduced dropout and ImageDataGenerator which reduced the over fit
+3) Then we introduced dropout and ImageDataGenerator which reduced the over fit

-At last we tried Batch Normalization and Augumentation which really helped in carry forward
+4) At last we tried Batch Normalization and Augumentation which shows that the training accuracy and validation accuracy are very close, which suggests that the model may not be overfitting or underfitting.
+However, the accuracy is very low, which suggests that the model is not learning the patterns in the data very well.

 ## Technologies Used